-On January 15, 2011, the Company's subsidiary, BMI, issued 2,1000,000 series I preferred shares to Wuxi as per the April 26, 2010 agreement.
-BMI agreed that, upon delivery to the Corporation and installation by Wuxi of certain manufacturing equipment (which delivery and installation has been completed), Wuxi was to be issued as fully paid and non-assessable, preferred shares of BMI with a redemption amount equal to the Canadian dollar equivalent of US\$2,100,000.
+On January 15, 2011, the Company's subsidiary, BMI, issued 2,100,000 series 1 preferred shares to Wuxi as per the April 26, 2010 agreement.
+BMI agreed that, upon delivery to the Corporation and installation by Wuxi of certain manufacturing equipment (which delivery and installation has been completed), Wuxi was to be issued as fully paid and non-assessable, preferred shares of BMI with a redemption amount equal to \$2,096,467.